prafulbusa/RegistryToolbox/README.md

 ![image](https://user-images.githubusercontent.com/8367687/140198106-a2dad93a-ef3a-47af-96de-3698dba6c22c.png)

-You can customize the name of the registry for example on the left i wrote Working and on the right Not Working.
+You can customize the name of the registry for example on the left i wrote Not Working and on the right side - Working.

 As well you can see the file path open